jborlik/AdventOfCode2016/README.md

     This (part2) segment intersection could probably be made much simpler, to take advantage of the 90-degree turns (half of the segments to check are always going to be parallel).

+* Day 2 - Follow up/right/down/left instructions.
+Set up a state transition table to handle the boundaries.

+* Day 3 - Parsing three numbers and checking if they make a triangle.
+Part one had the values in a row, and this was quick and elegant to parse.
+Part two had the values in columns, and that was uglier.